kkwong44/cappadocia-tours/README.md

 * Each social media link will be opened in a new window when its clicked

 ### Home Page
+This page allows the user to discover the region and tours available

+The outline of this page is to make an impact to the user with a hero image, the reasons to discover the region and the tours available to explore the region.

+Main components of this page:
 * A hero image of the Cappadocia region with cover text
 * A button link to take the user to the tours section
 * Offer tourists an information about Cappadocia region